cylc/cylc-doc/src/glossary.rst

       The ``cylc validate`` command parses ``flow.cylc`` workflow configuration files and reports syntax errors and deprecation warnings.

+   retry
+      Tasks configured to retry on failure will return to the ``waiting`` state with a new clock trigger to handle the retry delay.
+Task jobs can get their try number from the environment, if needed.

+      See also:

+      * :ref:`TaskRetries`

    workflow
    cylc workflow
       A Cylc workflow is a collection of :term:`tasks <task>` to carry out and